Corporate Identity

 Social Services

 To bring about meaningful change, individuals need ongoing encouragement and tools.
-We’re here day-in and day-out to provide the resources our communities need to address the most pressing social issues: child welfare, education and substance abuse.
-We work to make sure every child, family and community has what they need to achieve their best.
+We’re here day in and day out to provide the resources our communities need to address the most pressing social issues: child welfare, education, and substance abuse.
+We work to make sure every child, family, and community have what they need to achieve their best.

 Food Service Program

 When the school year ends, so do free meals for the millions of children who depend on them most.
-This summer, the Y is partnering with Walmart in an effort to feed more children through the Summer Food Service Program—the program by the U.S. Department of Agriculture (USDA) to provide free meals to children aged 18 and under while school is out of session.
-More than 300 Ys nationwide will provide seven million nutritious meals to 70,000 children now through August.
+So each summer, the Y works to continue feeding children through the Summer Food Service Program—a program by the U.S. Department of Agriculture (USDA) to provide free meals to children aged 18 and under while school is out of session.
+More than 300 Ys nationwide will provide seven million nutritious meals to 70,000 children each summer.

 According to the USDA, 19.5 million low-income children receive free or reduced meals during the school year.
-As part of the YMCA’s summer food program, children aged 18 and under will continue to receive two meals a day–or one meal and a snack—while school is out of session.
-Not only will this provide thousands of children much needed meals this summer, but it will also help alleviate the strain on family food budgets.
+As part of the Y’s summer food program, children aged 18 and under will continue to receive two meals a day–or one meal and a snack—while school is out of session.
+Not only will this provide thousands of children much-needed meals this summer, but it will also help alleviate the strain on family food budgets.

 Healthy bodies create healthy communities, so we care about child nutrition.